ludocode/onramp/docs/virtual-machine.md

 | 23     |           | alloc    | size, out_address        | actual size              | allocates a block of memory              |
 | 24     |           | free     | address, size            |                          | frees an allocated block of memory       |

-In the required column, system calls marked "hosted" must be implement in a hosted environment.
+In the required column, system calls marked "hosted" must be implemented in a hosted environment.
 All other system calls are optional.

-In a freestanding environment, all system calls are optional, although it is highly recommended to support `write` to the standard output and error streams in order to receive debug output from the program.
+In a freestanding environment, all system calls are optional, although it is highly recommended to support `write` for the standard output and error streams in order to receive debug output from the program.

 A description of each system call with a C-style prototype follows.
 (The C prototypes described below are declared by the libc in `#include <__onramp/__syscalls.h>`.
 They can be called as ordinary C functions, although such use is discouraged outside of the libc.)